mikenk2010/COSC3007_Multi-Task-Learning-MTL/README.md

 The notebook automatically checks and installs required packages.
 It also:

 1. Sets global random seeds for reproducibility (NumPy, Random, TensorFlow)
-2. Enables mixed precision training (`mixed_float16`) for GPU acceleration
+2. Configures TensorFlow for optimal performance
-3. Configures TensorFlow for optimal performance
+3. Uses direct numpy arrays for data handling (simpler than tf.data.Dataset)

 ---